bolin0812/Monitor_Effect_Size/README.md

 # Monitoring with Effect Size
 Evaluate and apply various effect sizes in the context of measuring data drifts.
+After calculating the baseline with one metric, apply this metric to monitor incoming datasets.
 <br/><br/>

 ## Precheck Prototype